Roeser

 Roeser (Réiser [ˈʀɜɪ̯zɐ]) is a commune and small town in southern Luxembourg.
 It is part of the canton of Esch-sur-Alzette.
-As of the February 1, 2011 census, the commune had a population of 5,302.
+As of 2023 the commune had a population of 6,657.

-As of 2024, the town of Roeser, which lies in the north of the commune, has a population of 682.
+As of 2024, the town of Roeser, which lies in the north of the commune, has a population of 1,281.
 Other towns within the commune include Berchem, Bivange, Crauthem, Kockelscheuer, Livange, and Peppange.